SohanChoudhury/PricelineChatBot/Sohan_Report.md

   </tbody>
 </table>

-Following this pattern, as none of the features are mutually exclusive, we will have a total of 16 such rows, spanning `0` - `15`.
+Following this pattern, we will have a total of 16 such rows, spanning `0` - `15`.

 Now, the aforementioned random forest classifier can be trained.
 Here, the two inputs will be the training input samples (from the above dataframe), and the target values.
 As we want to identify the features that best promote positive user sentiment above a certain threshold, our target values will be `True` or `False`, as explained above.